sfc-gh-akelkar/peds_hosp_ai_demo/Demo_Script_15min_Pediatric_Hospital.md

 **Type:** *"Analyze our asthma patient outcomes and find current CDC guidelines for pediatric asthma care to compare with our protocols"*

 **Highlight:**
-- "Now combining structured data analysis with external research"
+- "Now combining structured data analysis with external research capability"
 - "Single query orchestrates multiple AI capabilities:"
 - "  • Cortex Analyst for patient outcome analysis"
 - "  • Cortex Search for internal protocol review"
-- "  • Web integration for CDC guideline retrieval"
+- "  • External data integration* for guideline retrieval (*simulated for demo)"
-- "This is true enterprise AI orchestration"
+- "This demonstrates enterprise AI orchestration across data sources"

 ### **The Business Impact:**
 "Dr. Chen's comprehensive board presentation - which would normally take a week to prepare - is now ready in minutes.
 All data sources, protocols, and external guidelines analyzed and correlated through intelligent conversation."